nexlanglxm/fundamentals-of-data-analysis/README.md

 - **Summary Statistics for Each Variable:** Demonstrates and explains appropriate summary statistics for understanding the dataset.
 - **Plots for Each Variable:** Illustrates suitable visualizations for each variable within the Iris dataset.
 - **Conclusion:** Summarizes key findings and insights from the Iris dataset exploration.

+### Acknowledgments

+References and sources used in these notebooks are cited during and listed in their entireity at the end of the `project.ipynb` file.